What We’ll Cover

 What Are YouTube Shorts?

-What is the YouTube Shorts time limit, exactly?
-While the maximum length for YouTube Shorts is 60 seconds, they must also be at least 15 seconds.
-Generally, somewhere right around the middle is best—around 21 to 34 seconds.
+YouTube Shorts are just that – short.
+The minimum length is 15 seconds and the maximum is only 60 seconds.
+Generally, somewhere right around the middle is best – around 21 to 34 seconds.

 So, are YouTube Shorts worth it?
 Let’s find out by exploring these videos and what they’re all about.